-The JWST was scheduled to launch in 2018, but NASA has pushed it back a few times, citing a need for more time to integrate and test components.
+The JWST was scheduled to launch in 2018, but NASA has pushed it back several times, citing a need for more time to integrate and test components.
 Both the spacecraft element and the telescope itself passed a key testing milestone in May 2019, NASA announced, undergoing a final thermal vacuum test to ensure their hardware can handle the extreme conditions they'll encounter in space.

 Editor's note: This article has been updated since it was first published in February 2016.